 From a young age, my mind was preoccupied with the concept of work.
 It began with an inner need to become financially independent.
-But as I grew older, I started thinking about work not only as something that would help me pay my bills but also a way of creating value and having a purpose.
+But as I grew older, I started thinking about work not only as something that would help me pay my bills, in the long run, but also as a way of creating value and having a purpose in life.

 The importance of work in my life, made me appreciate the concept itself.
 So, when I was exposed to HR and all its elements – many of which preexisted in me and had a high ranking in my value system – something clicked.
 The idea of becoming an HR Professional manifested in me.